phan/docker/README.md

 ## Motivations

 Phan requires PHP7.2+ and specific PHP extensions to be installed.
-PHP7.2+ isn’t packaged yet for many Linux distributions and users would still need to compile and enable the extra PHP extensions.
+These docker images use either php 8 or php 7.

 By packaging Phan inside a Docker image, we can separate the runtime and configuration of the tool from your application’s environment and requirements.